 But the roundhouse was torn down and the turntable removed in 1928 as T&P opened its new Lancaster yard southwest of downtown.

 On 8th Avenue at Robert Street where today is a post office were the roundhouse and turntable of the Fort Worth & Rio Grande railroad.

 Fort Worth & Rio Grande also had a roundhouse and turntable on Railroad Avenue (West Vickery Boulevard) west of the T&P reservation.
 These were gone by 1952.

 The Katy roundhouse and turntable east of South Main at Allen Street in 1952.
 They survived into the 1990s.

-This turntable south of Vickery Boulevard and east of Main Street may have been Katy.
-The Katy freight station was adjacent on Vickery at Jones Street.
+This turntable south of Vickery Boulevard and east of Main Street near Tower 55 and Fort Worth Macaroni Company may have been Houston & Texas Central, although the Katy freight depot was just three hundred feet west on Vickery at Jones Street.